lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 18.** *I am still with thee.*

-1\.By way of meditation.
+1\.
+By way of meditation.

-2\.In respect to communion.
+2\.
+In respect to communion.

-3\.In regard of action, and the businesses which are done by us.— *T. Horton.*
+3\.
+In regard of action, and the businesses which are done by us.— *T. Horton.*

 **Verse 19.**

-1\.The doctrine of punishment the necessary outcome of omniscience.
+1\.
+The doctrine of punishment the necessary outcome of omniscience.

-2\.Inevitable judgment an argument for separation from sinners.— *W.B.H.*
+2\.
+Inevitable judgment an argument for separation from sinners.— *W. B. H.*

 **Verse 20.** Two scandalous offences against God.

-1\.To speak slanderously of him.
+1\.
+To speak slanderously of him.

-2\.To speak irreverently of him.
+2\.
+To speak irreverently of him.
 These are committed only by his enemies.

 **Verses 21-22.**

-1\.Such hatred one need not be ashamed of.
+1\.
+Such hatred one need not be ashamed of.

-2\.Such hatred one should be able to define: "grieved."
+2\.
+Such hatred one should be able to define: "grieved."

-3\.Such hatred one must labour to keep right.
+3\.
+Such hatred one must labour to keep right.
 "Perfect hatred" is a form of hate consistent with all the virtues.

 **Verses 23-24.** The language,

-1\.Of self examination.
+1\.
+Of self examination.

 a) As in the sight of God.

 b) With a desire for the help of God: Ps 139:23.
 Look me through, and through, and tell me what thou thinkest of me.

-2\.Of self renunciation: "See if", etc. (Ps 139:24); any sin unpardoned, any evil disposition unsubdued, any evil habit unrestrained, that I may renounce it.
+2\.
+Of self renunciation: "See if", etc. (Ps 139:24); any sin unpardoned, any evil disposition unsubdued, any evil habit unrestrained, that I may renounce it.

-3\.Of self dedication: "Lead me", etc.: a submission entirely to divine guidance in the future.— *G.R.*
+3\.
+Of self dedication: "Lead me", etc.: a submission entirely to divine guidance in the future.— *G. R.*

 **Verse 24.**

-1\.The evil way.
+1\.
+The evil way.
 Naturally in us; may be of different kinds; must be removed; removal needs Divine help.

-2\.The everlasting way.
+2\.
+The everlasting way.
 There is but one, we need leading in it.
 It is the good old way, it does not come to an end, it leads to blessedness without end.

 **Verse 24.** (*last clause* ).—See "Spurgeon's Sermons," No. 903: "The Way Everlasting."